kiwilan/php-archive/README.md

 ### What is the aim of this package?

-I want to handle many archives to handle eBooks like `.epub` or `.cbz` for example.
-I need to scan files into these archives and extract some files with a good performance.
+I wanted to handle eBooks like `.epub` or `.cbz`.
+I needed to scan files into these archives and extract some files with a good performance.
 I extended to `.tar` compression formats because it's really easy to handle with `p7zip`.
 I handle PDF metadata with `smalot/pdfparser` for eBooks which are PDF format.

 ### Really works on any system?